burrt/compsci-docs/_v1/overview.md

 # sys  0m0.001s  # kernel time e.g. syscalls, interrupts
 ```

-## Acronyms

-### ACID

-* Atomic
-  * "All or nothing" - no partial failure and state unchanged if fails
-* Consistency
-  * Changes to one valid state to another - must satisfy any defined consistency rules
-* Isolation
-  * Concurrent execution of transactions are isolated
-* Durability
-  * Once committed, remain so even if power loss, crashes etc.

-### CAP

-CAP theorem that states it is impossible for distributed data store to simultaneously provide **more than two** out of the thee guarantees:

-* Consistency
-* Availability
-* Partition tolerance

-### SOLID

-* Single responsibility principle (SRP)
-* Open closed principle (OCP)
-* Liskov substitution principle (LSP)
-* Interface segregation principle (ISP)
-* Dependency injection principle (DIP)

 ### Adding user to another group

 `usermod -aG additional_groups username`